carbon-language/carbon-lang/llvm/docs/PDB/DbiStream.rst

     uint32_t ISectCoff;
   };

 The purpose of the second field is not well understood.
+The name implies that is the index of the COFF section, but this also describes the existing field ``SectionContribEntry::Section``.

 .. _dbi_section_map_substream: